Skip to main content

 "Describe a class rule that you liked in your school/college."

 In your IELTS speaking part 2/ candidate task card test, you can answer the same question from different perspectives.
-Few of the useful approaches are here to make you decide the best one.
+A few of the useful approaches are here to help you decide the best one.
 Or you can also develop your own answer.

-3. I hated to attend the physical exercise classes two times a week in our school but as I am a little wiser and a bit more health-conscious, now I realise it was a great rule.
-It was mandatory to attend those classes and I wanted to play with my classmates rather than attending those classes at that time.
+3. I hated to attend the physical exercise classes two times a week in our school, but as I am a little wiser and a bit more health-conscious, now I realise it was a great idea.
+It was mandatory to attend those classes, and I wanted to play with my classmates rather than attend those classes at that time.

-4. Students were not allowed to leave the classroom when teachers delivered lectures in our high school and it was something I really liked.
-I believed, and I still believe, being attentive to the class lectures is a good way to learn new things.
-This rule helped many students become more attentive in the class.
+4. Students were not allowed to leave the classroom when teachers delivered lectures in our high school, and it was something I really liked.
+I believed, and I still believe, that being attentive to the class lectures is a good way to learn new things.
+This rule helped many students become more attentive in class.

 Popular posts from this blog